Drama, Discovery & Learning

 3. Build broad support for a congressional measure to establish October 20, 2009 as the National Day on Writing.

 For more information on the National Council of Teachers of English literacy education platform and activities, visit their website at ncte.org.
-Their annual conference is scheduled for mid-November in Philadelphia, Pennsylvania.
+Their annual conference is scheduled for mid-November in Las Vegas, Nevada.

 DDL Copyright 2000 All rights reserved.